Shahed-i/SENG438Labs/Lab4/seng438-a4-team_6.md

 # Analysis of 10 Mutants of the Range class

 1. getLength
-    a.
-Mutation: Replaced subtraction with addition (Killed)
+    1. Mutation: Replaced subtraction with addition (Killed)
-    b.
-Explanation: Changed return this.upper - this.lower; to return this.upper + this.lower;, altering the length calculation.
+    2. Explanation: Changed return this.upper - this.lower; to return this.upper + this.lower;, altering the length calculation.
-    c.
-Why Killed: The test suite asserts the correct length calculation, and adding instead of subtracting resulted in incorrect values, causing test failures.
+    3. Why Killed: The test suite asserts the correct length calculation, and adding instead of subtracting resulted in incorrect values, causing test failures.

 # Report all the statistics and the mutation score for each test class